What is a CIS contractor (subcontractor)?

 How long does it take to claim back CIS?

-HMRC typically process CIS tax returns within 10 to 14 days.
-Delays normally relate to additional security checks to check in accordance with the CIS guidelines.
+HMRC processes CIS tax returns in 10–14 days.
+Delays are commonly due to additional security checks in accordance with the CIS guidelines.

-Providing all the required information is on the tax return, an accountant can normally complete and file a CIS return within 24 to 48 hours, and generally, the rebate process takes around two weeks.
+An accountant can normally complete and file a CIS return in 24–48 hours, providing all the required information is on the tax return; generally, the rebate process takes around two weeks.

-Filing online and providing bank details for the refund is the fastest and more secure way to apply for and receive your CIS refund.
+Filing online and providing bank account details for the refund is the fastest and most secure way to apply for and receive your CIS refund.

 FAQs about CIS refunds